Rating System

 Elo is a rating system originally designed for chess.
 It measures relative skill — when you beat a higher-rated player, you gain more points.
 When you lose to a lower-rated player, you lose more.
 Over time, your rating converges on your true skill level.

-Every new player starts at 1000 Elo (Gold III).
+Every new player starts at 1000 Elo (Redstone Ore).
 Your rating cannot drop below 100.

 Rank Tiers